 On-site courses are taught by top-notch scientists and instructors coming from all over the world.
 The ratio faculty per student in the practical sessions is usually higher than one, which ensures a high level of tutoring.

-Courses are usually three weeks long.
+Courses are usually two or three weeks long.
 The intense programme allows covering a variety of topics and advanced techniques.
 It comprises keynote lectures, practical talks and exercises, experiments, demonstrations and experiments done within the frame of group and group projects.

 Call for applications

 The calls for application for on-site courses usually open 7 months before the start of each course, and remain open for 6 weeks.
 Application dates are subjects to change and, in certain cases, deadlines could be extended.
 Please check the course webpage for updates and subscribe to our newsletter to receive information on the courses.

 Students can apply to the course of their choice through an online form.
 To access the online form, click on the “Apply” button which appears on the course dedicated webpage once the application call is open.